Skip to content

 Supports MIDI inputs

-GremlinEx can accept input from a MIDI controller.
+GremlinEx can accept input from older MIDI controllers.
 These controllers like the Korg Mini include buttons and faders that can be used to map to a game.
 Many MIDI control surfaces, while using an older protocol, can still be effective in a simpit due to the number of knobs, faders and buttons typically available on a MIDI controller.
 It's also possible to network MIDI via RTP-MIDI.

 To use local MIDI devices, a MIDI loopback tool will typically be needed to make the necessary ports available.